 4. Routines Help Our Children Establish Good Habits

 Having routines for brushing teeth, cleaning up, doing homework, and making beds will help our children develop good habits.
-Children who make their beds automatically often continue doing this well into adulthood.
-It becomes less of a chore if it is part of a routine.
+Children who make their beds automatically often continue this practice into adulthood.
+It becomes less of a chore if it’s part of a routine.
 Hopefully, the habits we build when our children are young will stick with them in the future.

 “The act of automation increases efficiency in your life, by enabling you to do things without consciously thinking about it.”

 The same is true for children.
 Believe me, it works.
-My children have finally reached a point where they put away their clothes, make their beds and complete all of their morning routine tasks without any help from me.
-It takes time, patience, and plenty of help, but soon your children will be able to do these things on their own.
+My children have finally reached a point where they put away their clothes, make their beds and complete all of their morning tasks without any help from me.
+It takes time and patience to establish effective routines, but soon your children will be able to do these things on their own.
 Maybe you’ll even be able to stay in bed a little longer on a Saturday morning!

 If our children are used to completing difficult assignments before they get free time, we hope they’ll take this work ethic with them to college or use it when they start their first job.
 We can help our children establish good habits by making them part of a daily routine.
 These habits will help set them up for success in the future.